Should You Leave Water in The Dog Crate?

 Leave water in the dog crate?

 Leaving water in a dog crate is a common debate among dog owners.
 On the one hand, it seems cruel to deprive your dog of water for hours while being crated.
 On the other hand, providing water runs the risk of inevitable accidents and spills.
 So, what's the right answer?
 Here's what you need to know about leaving water for dogs in crates.
+For more on crate routines, see how long you can leave a dog alone.

 The Benefits of Leaving Water

 Dogs need access to fresh water at all times.
 When crated during the day or overnight, leaving water allows them to stay properly hydrated.
 Signs of dehydration in dogs include lethargy, loss of appetite, excessive panting, dry gums, and sunken eyes.
 Ensuring water is always available prevents these issues.
+If you want an easy way to monitor your pet’s environment, a Waggle Pet Temperature Monitor can help you keep track of conditions nearby.

 Letting your dog drink freely also reduces the urge to gulp down water rapidly when finally given access.
 This decreases their risk of bloating, a life-threatening condition caused by drinking too much too fast.

 Overall, leaving water shows care for your dog's health and wellbeing.
 As pack animals, dogs see their owners as family.
 Providing water demonstrates you are answering their basic needs.
+If hydration concerns come up often, it can help to keep up with regular vet visits.

 Benefits of leaving water